jessfraz/blog/content/post/personal-infrastructure.md

 script things in.
 I just use the `jupyter/minimal-notebook` Docker image for that.

 I run a lot of little shitty services for a personal pastebin and other things but those are all really less novel.
-So I am going to call it a day with this... until next time.
+My attention span for blog posts is about 5 minutes and we have runneth over so I am going to call it a day with this... until next time.
 Peace out.